backseats/CreateRescue/README.md

 * See notes in the `test` and `script` dirs on how to run each.

+### If you need to airdrop ETH back to people

+[Gaslite Drop](https://drop.gaslite.org/) is a great, gas-efficient resource.
+Also developed in part by Backseats.

 ### Foundry Book (if you need it)

 https://book.getfoundry.sh/